1.6.4. Authentication Policies#

 • Scope: You need to set this to authentication.

-• Realm: One realm, a comma seperated list of realms or ‘*’.
-These users will get a customized text.
+• Realm: A single realm, a comma-separated list of realms or ‘*’.
+These users will get the customized text.

 • Action: Use the format emailtext=Your OTP <otp> for your token <serial>